mwaiyusuf/Status/README.md

 # Status.
-A site from cssdesign awards
+A site from cssdesign awards.
 contains a background image and a navbar
 # Technology used
 html5